Summary of Significant Accounting Policies (Policies) |

 3D Printer Sales

 The Company bills its customers beginning at the time of acceptance of the purchase order (which represents a deposit), with the second billing at the time of shipment and final billing upon site acceptance test completion.
-The timeframe from order to completion of the site acceptance test occurs typically over three to six months.
+The timeframe from order to completion of the site acceptance test occurs typically over to six months.
 Revenue for the 3D Printer is recognized at a point in time, which occurs upon transfer of control to the customer at shipment.
 Site installation, testing and customer training are incidental to customer acceptance.

 The Company has elected not to recognize shipping to customers as a separate performance obligation.
 Revenue from shipping billed to customers for each of the years ended December 31, 2020 and 2019 was $0.1 million.